JSMR-heuristics/JSMR/README.md

 In the 2nd part the formula makes use of:
 * possible batterylocations: gridsize^#batteries = 2500^5
 * possible house-battery connections: #houses ^ #batteries = 150^5
-Which will be added up in the formula due to being independent variables
+  * is added up in the formula due to being independent variables
 * #houses ^ #batteries + gridsize^#batteries

 which results in: